 A graduate of the Yale School of Drama, Bryce was awarded the Leonore Annenberg Foundation Early Career Fellowship in 2012.
 As a writer, Bryce has published articles on acting, performing, and education in American Theater Magazine, Yale Alumni Magazine, and others.
 In 2012 Bryce helped found Zara Aina, an NGO that uses the power of theatrical storytelling to empower at-risk youth.
 In May 2013, Bryce led a team of American artists on Zara Aina’s pilot program to Madagascar.
 Bryce is also a frequent collaborator with Outside the Wire, a social impact theater company that serves many communities but particularly focuses on military audiences.
 His most notable international tours include Guantanamo Bay, Japan, Kuwait, and Qatar.
 Bryce holds a BA from Boston College and an MA from the Yale School of Drama.

-Ted Sperling has maintained an active and successful career in the theater and concert worlds for over thirty years.
+Ted Sperling has maintained an active and successful career in the theater and concert worlds for nearly thirty-five years.
 A multi-faceted artist, he is a director, music director, conductor, orchestrator, singer, pianist, violinist, and violist.
-He is the Artistic Director of MasterVoices (formerly the Collegiate Chorale,) and Principal Conductor of the Westchester Philharmonic.
+He is the Artistic Director of MasterVoices (formerly the Collegiate Chorale,) and is currently conducting My Fair Lady on Broadway.

 Mr. Sperling won the 2005 Tony and Drama Desk Awards for his orchestrations of The Light in the Piazza, for which he was also music director.
 Other Broadway credits as music director/conductor/pianist include the rapturously received revivals of Fiddler on the Roof, The King and I, and South Pacific; Guys and Dolls, Dirty Rotten Scoundrels, The Full Monty, How to Succeed in Business Without Really Trying, Kiss of the Spider Woman, Angels in America, My Favorite Year, Falsettos, The Mystery of Edwin Drood, Les Misérables, Roza, and Sunday in the Park with George.
 Mr. Sperling was also an original cast member of the Broadway musical Titanic, playing bandleader Wallace Hartley.
 Off-Broadway credits as music director include A Man of No Importance, Wise Guys, A New Brain, Saturn Returns, Floyd Collins, Falsettoland, and Romance in Hard Times.